mapbox/appropriate-images/README.md

 Images are resized with [sharp](http://sharp.dimens.io/en/stable/), then each size variant is optimized (including the creation of a `webp` version) with [imageming](https://github.com/imagemin/imagemin) plugins.

 [`getAppropriateImageUrl`] can be used in the browser to determine which size variant of an image to render, given an [image configuration] and the available width.
+Examples:

+- [appropriate-images-react](https://github.com/mapbox/appropriate-images-react) shows how you can use [`getAppropriateImageUrl`] with React to render the image most appropriate within an element's available width.

 ## API